 - Constant feeling of hunger

 If people let their elevated blood sugar levels stay high for a long period of time, they are bound to suffer the complications and side effects of diabetes.
-It is very important to note that the symptoms of pre-diabetes, although similar to type 2 diabetes, are very subtle.
+It is very important to note that pre diabetes symptoms, although similar to type 2 diabetes, are very subtle.
 So, it is also important to take into account a few other factors like age, family history of diabetes, height, weight, diet, and amount of physical activity.

-Women generally, display additional signs of pre-diabetes.
-Some of these pre-diabetes signs are severe acne, excess hair on the face, difficulty getting pregnant, and irregular menstrual cycles.
-Women developing diabetes during gestation are also at higher risk of developing prediabetes.
-If the baby born weighs more than 9 pounds, the mother is at a very high risk of developing pre-diabetes in the near future.
-In women with polycystic ovary syndrome, irregular menstrual periods, obesity, and excessive hair growth are some other symptoms of pre-diabetes.
+Women generally, display additional signs of pre diabetes.
+Some of these pre diabetes symptoms are severe acne, excess hair on the face, difficulty getting pregnant, and irregular menstrual cycles.
+Women developing diabetes during gestation are also at higher risk of developing pre diabetes.
+If the baby born weighs more than 9 pounds, the mother is at a very high risk of developing pre diabetes in the near future.
+In women with polycystic ovary syndrome, irregular menstrual periods, obesity, and excessive hair growth are some other symptoms of pre diabetes.

-Unplanned or unexplained loss of weight is a subtle pre-diabetes symptom noticed in both men and women, and medical experts advise that the doctor should be consulted at the earliest.
+Unplanned or unexplained loss of weight is one of the more subtle pre diabetes symptoms noticed in both men and women, and medical experts advise that the doctor should be consulted at the earliest.
 This symptom is noticeable mainly in relation to type 1 diabetes.
 Weight loss is not a symptom much associated with type 2 diabetes.
-A pre-diabetic condition does not necessarily develop into a diabetic condition, although there is a strong likelihood, if proper measures are not taken to reduce the blood sugar levels.
+A pre diabetic condition does not necessarily develop into a diabetic condition, although there is a strong likelihood, if proper measures are not taken to reduce the blood sugar levels.
 People with slightly elevated blood sugar levels are advised to make suitable alterations to their lifestyle.